satriop12/Project_CodeX/README.md

 Background:
 CodeX is a German beverage company that is aiming to make its mark in the Indian market.
 A few months ago, they launched their energy drink in 10 cities in India.
 Their Marketing team is responsible for increasing brand awareness, market share, and product development.
 They conducted a survey in those 10 cities and received results from 10k respondents.
-Marketing data analyst is tasked to convert these survey results to meaningful insights which the team can use to drive actions.
+My goal is to convert these survey results to meaningful insights which the team can use to drive actions.

 Goals:
 1. Understanding Respondent Demographics and Preferences